Skip to main content

 • Pfizer in defending claims by a municipal utility that the company contributed to PCB contamination of the sewer system in Milwaukee.

-• Wolverine World Wide Inc. in three federal putative class action tort lawsuits and more than 200 individual personal injury and property damage lawsuits arising from the alleged presence of PFAS in drinking water in the vicinity of Rockford, Michigan.
+• Wolverine World Wide, Inc. in three federal putative class action tort lawsuits and more than 200 individual personal injury and property damage lawsuits arising from the alleged presence of PFAS in drinking water in the vicinity of Rockford, Michigan.

 • Atlantic Richfield Company since 1991 in nationwide governmental and private plaintiff litigation asserting public nuisance, class action, economic injury, property damage, and personal injury claims arising from long-ago production of lead pigments formerly used in paints.
-Won all four cases that have gone to trial, disposed of hundreds more by motion and successfully defended these victories in several federal courts of appeal and highest state courts.
+Won all four cases that have gone to trial, disposed of hundreds more by motion, and successfully defended these victories in several federal courts of appeal and highest state courts.

 • Whirlpool Corporation, as lead counsel, in two mass tort alleged "cancer cluster" cases involving several dozen of the company's plants.
 These actions included wrongful death claims for allegedly causing multiple cases of childhood cancers in the communities as well as property damage claims.
-The cases were dismissed with prejudice.

 Key Contacts